popeadam/Kometa/docs/defaults/collections.md

 ## Configurations

-To run a default Kometa Collection file you can simply add it to your `collection_files` using `default` like so:
+To run a default Kometa Collection File you can simply add it to your `collection_files` using `default` like so:

 ```yaml
 libraries: